cjdbarlow/bedside-notebook/anaesthesia/general/laparoscopy.md

 #Laparoscopy

-Insufflation of abdominal cavity with CO<sub>2</sub> up to pressures of 20mmHg, in order to facilitate intra-abdominal surgery.
+Insufflation of abdominal cavity with CO<sub>2</sub,> in order to facilitate intra-abdominal surgery.

 ##Physiology
 Key changes: